 2. Remain Calm.
 If you get upset immediately, so will your dog.
 Take action quickly, but make sure your actions are deliberate and calm.

 6. Move away.
 If possible, just move away and avoid the whole situation.
 If you are somewhere you cannot move, you need to get in between and make sure the child is not in harm’s way

 7. Muzzle.
 If your dog is a biter and you need to bring it out in public (for walks, a visit to the vet or groomer’s etc.) use a muzzle.
 This is a clear signal that your dog is not friendly and acts as a red flag for approaching children.
-While the yellow ribbon movement is good, most people do not know what that means yet, which means it’s fairly useless.

 Following these simple rules for both children and dog owners can help reduce the number of dog biting incidents.
 Better safe than sorry is the perfect adage for these situations.